gammy/misc-scripts/README.md

 ------------
 _"This script allows you to easily update the DNS entries for your domains on Loopia.
 It reads a file consisting of a list of domains, and can take a new IP as argument.
 If suppressed, it will try to determine the IP on its own._"

+xe
+--
+A console script which uses (http://xe.com "xe.com") to convert one currency to another.
+Arithmetic is allowed in the currency amount, eg `xe 12.5*2 usd eur`.

 xrandr\_set
 -----------
 Execute `xrandr` (or any) config and symlink last successfully executed script to a default file.
 I call this with hardcoded parameters in my wm, eg `xrandr_set work` for work, and `xrandr_set home` for home.
 On login I run `xrandr_set default` to use the last set configuration.